galexrt/docs.galexrt.moe/docs/privacy-policy.md

 #### SSL and/or TLS encryption

 For security reasons and to protect the transmission of confidential content, such as purchase orders or inquiries you submit to us as the website operator, this website uses either an SSL or a TLS encryption program.
-You can recognize an encrypted connection by checking whether the address line of the browser switches from “http://” to “https://” and also by the appearance of the lock icon in the browser line.
+You can recognize an encrypted connection by checking whether the address line of the browser switches from "http://" to "https://" and also by the appearance of the lock icon in the browser line.

 If the SSL or TLS encryption is activated, data you transmit to us cannot be read by third parties.

 #### Information about, rectification and eradication of data

 Within the scope of the applicable statutory provisions, you have the right to at any time demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data.
 You may also have a right to have your data rectified or eradicated.
-If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time at the address provided in section “Information Required by Law.”
+If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time at the address provided in section "Information Required by Law."

 #### Right to demand processing restrictions

 You have the right to demand the imposition of restrictions as far as the processing of your personal data is concerned.
-To do so, you may contact us at any time at the address provided in section “Information Required by Law.”
+To do so, you may contact us at any time at the address provided in section "Information Required by Law."
 The right to demand restriction of processing applies in the following cases:

 * In the event that you should dispute the correctness of your data archived by us, we will usually need some time to verify this claim.
 During the time that this investigation is ongoing, you have the right to demand that we restrict the processing of your personal data.
 * If the processing of your personal data was/is conducted in an unlawful manner, you have the option to demand the restriction of the processing of your data in lieu of demanding the eradication of this data.